MohamedKari/blog.mkari.de/content/posts/remote-docker-for-ml.md

 - First, mounting the remote file system into your local file system
 - Second, mounting the remote file system into the container executed on the remote host

-If you prefer creating an actual copies, `rsync` is a good match.
+If you prefer creating actual copies, `rsync` is a good match.

 Assuming you have setup the [SSH config](#ssh_config), you can simply run
 ```sh